Cooleyy/EasySpawner/README.md

 * You can tick the "Put in inventory" toggle to immediately place the item in your inventory.
 *Note: this only works for item drops and only works on yourself, if you tick this and try on other players it will just spawn in front of them as normal*

 * You can go over the normal stack size limit by ticking the "Ignore stack size" toggle.
-E.g. a 999 stack of arrows
+E.g. a 999 stack of arrows.

 <html>
 <img src="https://john2143.com/f/lTiY.png" width="450">
 </html>

 * Spawn something you didnt mean to or didnt realise would be indestructible?
-You can undo it by pressing the Undo hotkey, defaults to left ctrl + z
+You can undo it by pressing the Undo hotkey, defaults to left ctrl + z.

+* You can select favourite items that will stay at the top of the list for easier access.

 ## Config